 What to Look for in a Countertop Pressure Cooker

-Nearly all countertop pressure cookers these days are multi-cookers that also have slow-cooker functions, searing functions, sautéing, simmering, reducing, steaming, and, in some models, yogurt-making functions.
-A specific model may say "6 in 1" or "7 in 1," but you can largely ignore those numbers.
+Nearly all countertop pressure cookers these days are multi-cookers that also have slow-cooker functions; searing functions; sautéing, simmering, reducing, steaming, and, in some models, yogurt-making functions.
+A specific model may say "six in one" or "seven in one," but you can largely ignore those numbers.
 The only question that matters is whether it will do what you need it to do.

 I want to be able to sear and sauté in the same vessel, and I want that searing to be powerful enough to actually brown meat in a reasonable amount of time.
 I want the cooker to come up to pressure and maintain that pressure with no monitoring.
 The more automation, the better.
 I'd like to get the thing running with an intuitive interface that gives me maximum control over my cooking with minimal button presses.
 I want to be able to manually adjust timing and pressure, both at the start of cooking and on the fly.
 I also want a pressure cooker that's easy to clean.
 Some models I tested had internal pots that would not sit still—they'd rotate around and around as I tried to stir, making cooking in them difficult and tedious.
 Others had lids that were difficult to align or lock down.